KevinThielen/breakbuildgames/content/support/_index.md

 # Support
-This blog is not running any ads or use affiliate links in any capacity, I won't take any sponsors, won't track any data nor put anything behind a paywall or some email list.
+This blog is not running any ads or use affiliate links in any capacity, I won't take any sponsors, track any data nor put anything behind a paywall or some email subscription.

 All the code and the eventual games are going to be open-source, even the ones targeted for Steam or other commercial releases.
 The repositories are linked in the respective project pages in my Devlog(/devlog).
 I won't ask for money on any other page except this one.